0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 To do so, we will navigate to 'Environment Settings' then select the log analytics workspace that we created previously that is displayed as a selectable option.
 We will then, select to turn 'Azure Defender On' and then turn <b>OFF</b> 'SQL Servers on Machine'.
 Once this is done, you will select to '<b> Save </b>'.
 <p align="center"><img src="https://i.imgur.com/v7SNEGs.png" height="50%" width="50%" alt="Pricing & Settings"/></p>

-Following this, we will select 'Data Collection' in the left pane and enable 'All Events' option under store additional raw data - windows securtity events then choose to '<b> Save</b>'.
+Following this, we will select '`Data Collection`' in the left pane and enable '`All Events`' option under store additional raw data - windows securtity events then choose to '**`Save`**'.
 <p align="center"><img src="https://i.imgur.com/lKdP5Ah.png" height="50%" width="50%" alt="Select All Events"/></p>

 We can now go back to our log analytics workspace to connect our Virtual Machine.
 Search '`Log Analytics Workspace`' and then scroll down to select the Virtual Machine option.
-You will choose the VM that we created previously then select the chainlink to 'Connect' the VM to the log analytics workspace.
+You will choose the VM that we created previously then select the chainlink to '`Connect`' the VM to the log analytics workspace.

 <p align="center"><img src="https://i.imgur.com/IdHGvQ4.png" height="50%" width="50%" alt="choose workspace"/></p>
 <p align="center"><img src="https://i.imgur.com/9mSAa3S.png" height="50%" width="50%" alt="Select Virtual Machine in List"/></p>